Encycle

 Series D in 2018

-BrightFarms Inc. is an indoor farming company that designs, builds, and operates greenhouse farms located near supermarkets and grocery retailers in the United States.
-Founded in 2010 and based in Irvington, New York, the company specializes in the production of fresh, locally grown, and pesticide-free fruits and vegetables, including salad greens, baby leaf lettuces, herbs, tomatoes, and basil.
-By utilizing hydroponic farming techniques in controlled environments, BrightFarms aims to provide consumers with non-GMO products while minimizing the time and distance involved in the food supply chain.
-The company's focus on local production allows for fresher products and reduces costs associated with transportation.
+BrightFarms Inc. is an indoor farming company that designs, builds, and operates greenhouse farms near supermarkets and grocery retailers across the United States.
+Founded in 2010 and headquartered in Irvington, New York, the company specializes in producing a variety of fruits and vegetables, including baby leaf lettuces, salad greens, herbs, tomatoes, and basil.
+BrightFarms focuses on providing locally grown, pesticide-free, and non-GMO salads, produced in a controlled indoor environment.
+By operating hydroponic greenhouse farms within the communities it serves, BrightFarms aims to reduce the time, distance, and costs associated with the food supply chain while ensuring access to fresh, high-quality greens for consumers.

 Encycle